VictoriaLauri/VictoriaLauri/README.md

 <h2>Bio:</h2>

-Aspiring front-end developer with a background in sales, management, and linguistics.
+An aspiring front-end developer with a background in sales, management, and linguistics.
 Passionate about building accessible, user-centered web solutions using HTML, CSS, and JavaScript.
 A keen contributor to collective intelligence and a devoted diversity and inclusion advocate.

 <h2>Languages and Tools:</h2>
 <img align="left" height="50px" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/html5/html5-original-wordmark.svg" />